magepages/mpdocs/docs/better-change-quantity/index.md

   - **Apply on**
     - Select the page for applying Qty step display
     - You can select multiple pages to apply at once.
-There are 3 pages to choose from: Product List page, Product View page, Wishlist page
+There are 3 pages to choose from: Product List page, Product View page, Wish List page
   - **Hide Tier price notice**: Select `Yes` to hide tier price notice from Magento

+`Note`:

+- All the products with check box appled to Better Change Qty must satisfied 3 fields: **Apply for Categories, Apply for Product Types, Apply on**
+- For **Configurable products, Grouped products, Bundle products and Gift Card products**, the check box will not be displayed on the **Wish List page**
+- For **Grouped products, Bundle products and Gift Card products**, they will not be displayed as the check box box on the **Product List page**